Truong2003-tqd/German-credit-dataset-analysis-/README.md

 View the detailed steps here: [4.
 Correlation Plot.R](https://github.com/Truong2003-tqd/German-credit-dataset-analysis-/blob/main/4.%20Correlation%20Plot.R), [5.
 Relationship with duration](https://github.com/Truong2003-tqd/German-credit-dataset-analysis-/blob/main/5.%20Relationship%20with%20Duration.R), [6.
 Relationship with checking and savings accounts.R](https://github.com/Truong2003-tqd/German-credit-dataset-analysis-/blob/main/6.%20Relationship%20with%20checking%20and%20savings%20accounts.R), [7.
 Relationship with purpose.R](https://github.com/Truong2003-tqd/German-credit-dataset-analysis-/blob/main/7.%20Relationship%20with%20purpose.R), [8.
 Relationship with job.R](https://github.com/Truong2003-tqd/German-credit-dataset-analysis-/blob/main/8.%20Relationship%20with%20job.R), [9.
 Relationship with housing.R](https://github.com/Truong2003-tqd/German-credit-dataset-analysis-/blob/main/9.%20Relationship%20with%20housing.R)

-## Correlation Coefficients
+## Measure of Association
-Correlation coefficients are useful for demonstrating the relationship between variables.
-Therefore, it is suitable to select the most important variables to dive deeper into the dataset.
-Figure indicates a moderate to strong positive relationship (0.62) between credit amount and duration.
-The coefficient is statistically significant because of a p-value < 0.05 and a t-value > 1.96 (Appendix).
-Therefore, the duration category is selected to demonstrate the distribution and explore the profile of outliers.
-The correlation matrix also highlights noticeable positive relationships between credit amount, duration, job, and housing, which are also statistically significant.
-Although the correlation coefficient is quite low, it implies that the bank offered longer-term, higher-value loans to skilled customers
+Strong correlation highlights meaningful dependency and deviations between variables, thereby revealing significant irregularities.
+The correlation matrix indicates a moderate to strong positive relationship (0.62) between credit amount and duration.
+The coefficient is statistically significant because of a p-value < 0.05 and a t-value > 1.96.
+Therefore, the duration category and duration are primary indicators for understanding the bank and its customers.
+Regarding observations of the housing variable, the “own” housing status exhibits the lowest risk, thereby tending to receive larger loans.
+However, the correlation suggests no dependency between variables, indicating the low influence of housing on lending decisions.
+The correlation matrix also demonstrates a statistically significant positive relationship between credit amount and job.
+As correlation analysis is not applicable to nominal variables, visualizations and frequency analysis will examine the relationship between purpose and credit_amount.
 <p align="center">
   <img src="https://github.com/user-attachments/assets/598309ef-ffbe-4184-9299-67019a37a383" alt="Centered Image">
 </p>